Ransomware Attacks Happen Every Day, Is Your Practice Safe?

 Concerned about ransomware attacks?
 You should be.
-With over 66 percent of healthcare organizations reporting they experienced a ransomware attack in 2021, proactively protecting your patients’ data has never been more critical.
+With over 66 percent of healthcare organizations reporting they experienced a ransomware attack in 2021, proactively protecting your patients’ data has never been a higher priority.

 Ransomware attacks of today

 2021 saw the most aggressive ransomware trends yet.
 Over 45 million individuals were affected by healthcare-focused attacks (up from 34 million in 2020).
-Additionally, in 2021, it took an average of 212 days to identify ransomware attacks and often took an average of 75 days to fully handle the breach.
+In 2021, it took an average of 212 days to identify ransomware attacks, and it often took an average of 75 days to fully resolve the breach.
 According to the U.S. Department of Health & Human Services, data breaches involving stolen login credentials could last up to longer — an average of 341 days.

-With ransomware attacks increasing and the length of them doing irreparable damage to those attacked, it’s important to protect and educate your practice now.
+With ransomware attacks increasing and the duration of them causing irreparable damage to those attacked, it’s time to protect and educate your staff members.

 What does a ransomware attack actually mean?

 Ransomware attacks that target EHR providers come from malicious software that threatens to publish or block access to data or a computer system.
-These attacks will encrypt the data or system and then attackers will demand a ransom fee with a specific payment deadline.
+These attacks will encrypt the data or system so that it becomes unusable.
+Attackers will then demand a ransom fee in exchange for the data, with a specific payment deadline to increase your desperation.

-In addition to being potentially reputation-damaging and lengthy to come back from, ransomware attacks are also incredibly expensive.
-In 2021 alone, according to IBM, the average cost per incident was $9.3 million with over 40 million patient records compromised.
+In addition to causing potential damage to your practice’s success and reputation, ransomware attacks are also incredibly expensive.
+In 2021 alone, according to IBM, the average cost per incident was $9.3 million, with over 40 million patient records compromised.

 Who are the targets of ransomware attacks?

-While ransomware can happen without a specific target in mind, cyberattacks often go after organizations perceived as having smaller security teams or organizations that hold sensitive data such as patient health records.
+While ransomware attacks can be directed without a specific target, cyber attackers often go after organizations perceived as having smaller security teams, as well as organizations that hold sensitive data such as patient health records.